ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 Alex stood, tense, under the lukewarm water as Hero scrubbed away at his back and neck.
 This was just generally awkward.
 Hero reached under Alex's swim trunks and grabbed his groin, his fingers touching Alex's balls.
-Alex didn't move or say anything, thinking of pushing Hero away, perhaps someone slipping.
+Alex didn't move or say anything, thinking of pushing Hero away, someone slipping.
 After about fifteen seconds Hero pulled his hand from under Alex's swim trunks and gave his legs a quick sponge.

-Alex thought about cultural differences, and if he was interpreting the moment correctly.

-"Now let's get in the cold fresh water.
-Last step."
+"Now let's get in the cold water.
+Last step," said Hero.

-Alex turned around and walked directly into the waist-deep cold pool, which was shockingly cold.
+Alex turned around and walked directly into the waist-deep pool, which was shockingly cold.
 He sat down in it.
 There were a few other men.

-Hero seemed untroubled.
+Alex thought about cultural differences, wondering if he was interpreting the moment correctly.

 "Fresh water.
 Hard to find freshwater pool, with no chlorine," said Hero, in English.
 Alex always got a bit annoyed when Hero used English.
+Alex looked over at Hero.

-"After we get dressed, I recommend we get hamburgers," said Hero, in Mandarin now.
+"After getting dressed, let's get hamburgers, how about?" said Hero, in Mandarin now.
 "American food tastes best after exercise."

 "Absolutely," said Alex.